Board of Regents

-Ian Puckett, native of Graves County, Kentucky, and a 2018 graduate of Graves County High School, is a Murray State University senior majoring in History.
-Ian currently serves as President of the Murray State University Student Government Association (SGA), where he previously served as the Government Relations Chair from January 2020 to August 2020 and Chief of Staff to former President Warren Norman from August 2020 to April 2021.
-He has been a brother of Sigma Phi Epsilon since the Fall of 2018, as well as Inter-Fraternity Council President for the 2019-20 calendar year, and continues to serve as Vice President.
-Ian has also served as a Racer Nation Orientation Counselor as a Freshman and as a Lead Counselor in his Sophomore year.
-Ian is currently serving a one-year term as Student Regent after being elected by his peers in March 2020 and he hopes to continue being a strong advocate for Murray State students.
+Ellie McGowan, native of Fredonia, Kentucky , and a 2020 graduate of Crittenden County High School, is a Murray State University junior majoring in Agriculture.
+Ellie currently serves as the President of the Murray State University Student Government Association (SGA), where she previously served as an elected Freshman Senator from September 2020 to May 2021 and most recently as Chief of Staff to former President Ian Puckett from May 2021 to May 2022.
+Ellie is widely active on campus as she has been an active member of Alpha Omicron Pi, two-time Racer Nation Orientation Leader, Student Ambassador Team Lead and member of the Honors College.
+Ellie is currently serving a one-year term as Student Regent after being elected by her peers in March 2022 and it is her priority to be a strong advocate for the student body.

 Dr. Melony Shemberger

 About Dr. Melony Shemberger

 Dr. Melony Shemberger is an Associate Professor of Journalism and Mass Communication at Murray State University in Murray, Kentucky.
 She earned a bachelor’s degree from Western Kentucky University, with a double major in mass communication and history and government.
 She also earned a master’s in mass communication from Murray State University; a master’s in management from Austin Peay State University; and a doctorate in administration and supervision, with a concentration in higher education, from Tennessee State University.